Program Environment Fuzzing: Background and Motivation

-To record the full environmental interactions, our approach works in the layer of system calls.
-This is motivated by the observation that, most user-mode applications in Linux interact with the environment through the kernel/user-mode interface.
+To record the full environmental interactions, our approach works at the system call layer.
+This is motivated by the observation that most user-mode applications in Linux interact with the environment through the kernel/user-mode interface.
 For example, button presses and corresponding GUI updates flow through \texttt{recvmsg} and \texttt{sendmsg} systems calls over a socket.
-Similarly, streams, pipes and file I/O flow through standard \texttt{read} and \texttt{write} system calls.
-As a result, by recording system calls, we inherently record the full environmental interactions of the program, including system-environment interactions and human interactions, regardless of the underlying input types or the nature of the program.
+Similarly, pipes, streams and file I/O flow through standard \texttt{read} and \texttt{write} system calls.
+As a result, by recording system calls, we also record the full environmental interactions of the program, including system-environment interactions and human interactions, regardless of the underlying input type or the nature of the program.